AVP Research Foundation: Journals

 AVP Research Foundation manages largest number of scientific communications in Ayurveda with two research journals, Ancient Science of Life launched in 1981, which is now the largest PubMed indexed journal on Ayurveda and the first speciality research journal in Ayurveda titled ASL-Musculoskeletal Diseases published in alliance with Medknow Publications.

 Conferences

 AVP Research Foundation organises regular conferences, workshops and Continuing Medical Education programs in the field of Ayurveda.
 Insight Ayurveda is biennial conference on Ayurveda hosted by AVP Research Foundation.

 Inter-disciplinary Research

 Inter-disciplinary research bridging Ayurveda with modern sciences to elucidate the biochemistry behind the inherent theories in Ayurveda is also attempted at AVP Research Foundation.

 Support for open access

-The foundation supports open access of research and all the journals published from the institution are open to access free online.
+The foundation supports open access of research and all the journals published from the institution are free and open to access online.
 The database developed by the foundation attempts to make the data generated out of research in Ayurveda is available to larger circle of stakeholders.
 The institutions also involves in pursuing more journals to come forward to be open access.
 The institution also have made the classical texts of Ayurveda available in digital format which is also free to access.